acknowledgeit/habit.ack.pt/README.md

 ### Server

-Server is a simple [C# NET Core](https://dot.net/) API with integration with Google authentication.
+The server is a simple [ASP.NET Core Web API](https://dot.net/) with integration with Google authentication.

 ### Client